 Phone compatibility is the first thing you should check if you’re having trouble getting Verizon Wi-Fi Calling to work.
 Not all devices are compatible with the service.
-Your phone needs to support VoLTE (Voice over LTE) to use Verizon Wi-Fi Calling.
+Your phone must support VoLTE (Voice over LTE) to use Verizon Wi-Fi Calling.

 You can check if your phone is compatible by visiting the Verizon Wireless website and checking the list of compatible devices.

-In case your phone is compatible, it should be able to unlock and support the right software and hardware.
+If your phone is compatible, it should unlock and support the right software and hardware.

 Related: Ways to Fix WiFi Keeps Disconnecting